-We are inviting 12-month-old children to take part in a study which will guide decisions on future changes to the routine UK immunisation schedule.
+We are inviting 12-month-old children to take part in a study which will guide decisions and evaluate the effect of changes to the routine UK immunisation schedule.

 Before you decide that you would like your child to take part in this study, it is important for you to understand what the study is about and what participation would it involve.
 Please take time to read the information carefully and discuss it with others if you wish.
 If you have any questions, please contact the study team.
 Thank you for taking the time to consider volunteering for this study.